elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 # Phoenix Channel Setup

+**Warning!** *The content in this chapter is still in the process of being rewritten.
+This version of the book was released to allow users to work through updated content using the latest versions of Phoenix and Elm, but please consider the information in this chapter experimental and subject to change!*

 We have our game platform up and running, where users can sign in and play a simple Elm game that tracks a score.
 Now, let's work towards syncing the Elm front-end of our application with the Phoenix back-end.
 We'll learn about